AccessMap/accessmap/README.md

 have already created and persisted the database (you'll need to change this info manually in postgres or recreate the database entirely).

 2. Start the services: `docker-compose up`.
+Note: to run in production or staging mode, add docker-compose config cascading, e.g.:
+`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

 3. Create a new analytics project.
 Rakam uses web requests for all setup, so you can use whatever tool you prefer.
 Also, note that the analytics server is